 Philip Wilson Steer, an avant-garde impressionist painter 1860-1942, often visited Walberswick.
 The Tate calls the paintings he did on Walberswick beach “among the most authentically impressionist works produced in Britain”.
+The film, The Bridge, made in 1991, is a bio-pic about Steer and his love for the wilds of North Suffolk, using the same locations featured in his paintings.

 George Orwell (Eric Blair) went to school near Southwold and lived in the town from 1929.
 His house is in the main street.